 Tips for Pruning Knock Out Roses

-The Knock Out group of shrub roses occupies a special niche that incorporates some of the features usually found in hybrid roses.
-Introduced in 2000 by Wisconsin breeder William Radner, the Knock Out roses bloom repeatedly every 5 to 6 weeks through the growing season.
+The Knock Out group of shrub roses blooms repeatedly every five to six weeks throughout the growing season.
 There are varieties with both single and double flowers.
-The plants typically grow no more than 3 or 4 feet tall with a similar spread, and they are renowned for being more resistant to diseases than most roses.
+The plants typically grow no more than 3 or 4 feet tall with a similar spread, and they tend to be more resistant to diseases than most roses.

-The rules for pruning Knock Out roses include:
+The general rules for pruning Knock Out roses include:

-- Prune to about one-third of the desired final size.
+- Prune to about a third of the desired final size.
 Knock Out roses typically triple in size after pruning.

 - Remove dead or damaged wood when you see it.

-- Every two or three years, remove one-third of old growth to rejuvenate the shrub.
+- Every two or three years, remove a third of old growth to rejuvenate the shrub.